eliasmagn/postmarketOS_kiauh/README.md

 The launcher presets are additive—the existing system instance managed by KIAUH remains untouched—so you can try the Wayland session without disrupting the original install.

+When KlipperScreen runs as a user-managed service (systemd `--user`, OpenRC user units, or the login hook above) Moonraker's update-manager entry skips the `managed_services` stanza so non-systemd autostart strategies remain unaffected by future updates.

 ### 🖥️ Auto-generated KlipperScreen.conf defaults